Merci-chao/userChrome.js/README.md

 There is no setting panel and you need to open `about:config` and search for the prefix `extensions.HistorySubmenus2@Merci.chao.`.

 > [!NOTE]
-> Settings will be applied after restarting Firefox.
+> Settings will apply to new windows.

 | Name | Description |
 | ------------- | ------------- |